ziplla/ziplla/README.md

 ### Hi there 👋

 ### About Me
-I'm a second-year student at Samara State Technical University (SamGTU) majoring in Information Technology.
+I'm a third-year student at Samara State Technical University (SamGTU) majoring in Information Technology.
 I specialize in Java programming.
 You can find my projects on my GitHub page, please contribute.